 Do I have the option to receive the billing statement electronically?

-Statements will be delivered right to your preferred email address.
-The monthly email will contain a link to your electronic bill.
-In order to protect your privacy, the email will contain no information specific to you or your financial information.
-You will need to log in to your online account to gain access to your statement.
-If you use a Spam Filter, please make sure to set your filter to allow mail from firstname.lastname@example.org and email@example.com to get through your filter.
+The monthly statement email will contain a link to your electronic bill, it will not contain any information specific to you or your financial information.
+If you use a Spam Filter, please make sure to set your filter to allow mail from email@example.com and firstname.lastname@example.org to get through your filter.

 When is my loan payment due?